Shearing approach to gauge-invariant Trotterization: Appendix

+The circuit in Fig.~\ref{fig:fullPlaqCircuit} is a generalization of Fig.~\ref{fig:toyPlaqTrott} to the ordinary number of gauge links and represents the Trotterized propagator associated to a plaquette operator in a compact U(1) lattice gauge theory (discussed in the main text).
 In this case the plaquette operator is off-diagonal on four electric quantum numbers $E_i$ ($i=0,1,2,3$).
-The gauge invariant moves induced by $ U_{\square} + U_{\square}^{\dagger} $ can be thought of as edges running in the (1,1,-1,-1) direction of a four-dimensional grid.
-Shears in the 01- and 23-planes at the beginning of the circuit realign the edges to the (0,1,-1,0) direction.
+The gauge-invariant moves induced by $ U_{\square} + U_{\square}^{\dagger} $ can be thought of as edges running in the $(1,1,-1,-1)$ direction of a four-dimensional grid.
+Shears in the 01- and 23-planes at the beginning of the circuit realign the edges to the $(0,1,-1,0)$ direction.
 From that point forward, the circuit is essentially following the same steps as were taken for the two-link toy plaquette: propagating by the analogue of $\hat{h}_e$ and then $\hat{h}_o$, with appropriate arithmetic and controls throughout serving to effect the electric cutoffs in a four-dimensional space.